interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 This flow refers to the user's **browser** and the user's **provider**, [defined above](#terminology).

-- The user's agent navigates to a webpage.
+- The user's browser navigates to a webpage.
-- The user's agent sets `document.monetization` to an Object which implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
+- The user's browser sets `document.monetization` to an Object which implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
-- The user's agent sets `document.monetization.state` to `pending`.
+- The user's browser sets `document.monetization.state` to `pending`.
-- The user's agent observes the `<head>` and looks for a Web Monetization `<meta name="monetization">` tag ([specified below](#meta-tags-set)).
+- The user's browser observes the `<head>` and looks for a Web Monetization `<meta name="monetization">` tag ([specified below](#meta-tags-set)).
   - There MUST be only one `<meta name="monetization">` tag at any given time
   - The `<meta>` Tags Set MUST be in the `<head>` of the document.
   - The `<meta>` Tags Set MUST be in the top level window (i.e. not inside an iframe)

 - Below is repeated for every semantically (consider `meta.content = meta.content`) new  `<meta name="monetization">` tag seen for the life of the page:
   - If any of the Web Monetization `<meta>` Tags Set are malformed, the browser will stop here.
-The user's agent SHOULD report a warning via the console.
+The user's browser SHOULD report a warning via the console.
   - If the Web Monetization `<meta name="monetization">` tag is well-formed, the browser should extract the Payment Setup Endpoint ([Payment Pointer](../0026-payment-pointers) or [SPSP](../0009-simple-payment-setup-protocol) Url).
-  - The user's agent generates a fresh **random** UUID (version 4) and uses this as a Monetization ID.
+  - The user's browser generates a fresh **random** UUID (version 4) and uses this as a Monetization ID.
 This MUST be regenerated upon dynamic changes to the meta tags and MUST be unique per page load in order to avoid user tracking.
-  - The user's agent passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
+  - The user's browser passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
   - The provider resolves the Payment Setup Endpoint and begins to pay.
 The provider MAY be acting from a different machine from the user.
 Cookies and session information MUST NOT be carried with any requests made to resolve the Payment Setup Endpoint, with the exception of the Monetization ID.
     - On the SPSP query to resolve the Payment Setup Endpoint, a `Web-Monetization-Id` header is sent, containing the Monetization ID.
 The server running the web-monetized site may use this to associate future requests by the user with their payments.
     - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.
     - The provider SHOULD set their SendMax high enough that it is never reached, and make payment adjustments by limiting throughput.
   - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notifies the browser:
-    - The user's agent sets `document.monetization.state` to `started`.
+    - The user's browser sets `document.monetization.state` to `started`.
     - This MUST occur before the `monetizationstart` event is fired.
     - This event has a `detail` field with an object containing the Payment Setup Endpoint and the Monetization ID ([specified below](#monetizationstart)).
-    - The user's agent also emits a `monetizationprogress` ([specified below](#monetizationprogress)) event from `document.monetization`, corresponding to this first packet.
+    - The user's browser also emits a `monetizationprogress` ([specified below](#monetizationprogress)) event from `document.monetization`, corresponding to this first packet.
 If there are no listeners the event MAY NOT be emitted.
   - Payment continues for the lifetime of a given meta tag (or semantically equivalent)
     - The provider MAY decide to stop/start payment at any time, e.g. if the user is idle, backgrounds the page, or instructs the browser to do so.
     - If the STREAM connection is severed, the provider will redo the SPSP query to the same Payment Setup Endpoint as before with the same Monetization ID.
-The user's agent MUST NOT re-process the `<meta>` Tags Set.
+The user's browser MUST NOT re-process the `<meta>` Tags Set.
     - Each time a packet with a nonzero amount is fulfilled, the provider notifies the browser, and the browser emits an event on `document.monetization`.
 The event's type is `monetizationprogress`.
 The event has a `detail` field containing the details of the packet ([specified below](#monetizationprogress)).
 If there are no listeners the event MAY NOT be emitted.
     - When a stream is closed the `document.monetization.state` MUST be set back to 'pending'